 If you’re looking for some side trips, drive through Cape Cod vineyards, or take a day trip to the islands of Nantucket.

-If you have a little extra time, I put together a fun 7-day New England Road Trip that highlights some of the best places to visit.
+If you have a little extra time, I put together a fun 7-day road trip through New England that highlights some of the best places to visit.

 3. Niagara Falls, New York